 Your child’s doctor will look at your child’s growth and development at each well-child visit.
 This includes measuring your child’s weight and height and specific milestones, such as:

-The child should respond to his or her own name, roll over, and have good hand-eye coordination.
+The child should respond to their own name, roll over, and have good hand-eye coordination.

 The child should be able to take a few steps and say simple words, such as “da-da” or “ma-ma.”

-The child should be able to say two- to four-word phrases, be more active, and show signs of being ready for potty training.
+The child should be able to say two- to four-word phrases, begin to run, and start to show signs of being ready for potty training.

-The child should be social with other children, print some letters and numbers, and have good language skills.
+The child should be social with other children, copy some letters and numbers, and have good language skills.